katzenpost/katzenpost/drafts/decoy_traffic.rst

 makes use of acknowledgement control messages and retransmissions.
 The most notable example of a protocol making use of an ARQ scheme is TCP.

+The [LOOPIX]_ design achieves it's goals of sender and receiver unobservability with respect to compromised Providers and passive network observers.
+It does so with only two types of client decoy traffic, however in the case of Katzenpost clients must use three types of decoy traffic to accomplish these same security goals.

 1.1 Conventions Used in This Document
 -------------------------------------